Artist Biography- Updated 2022

-Sara Moran considers herself a multi-dimensional creator based in the Bay Area CA., attained a B.A in Art Education from San Francisco State University.
-Her works extract from past and present personal narratives/ self-reflections, transferred primarily as paintings in acrylic and digital, mixed media, and sometimes photography.
+Sara Moran considers herself a multi-dimensional creator based in the Bay Area CA., attained a BA. in Art Education from San Francisco State University.
+Her works extract from past and present personal narratives/ self-reflections, transferred primarily as paintings in acrylic, digital, and photography.

 Sara remembers “painting Rainbows during childhood”, gathering recycled materials to create new toys to play with, and teaching herself to sew.
 “I bought a sewing machine which took me three months to get it started, I jumped around from excitement that I had finally figured it out.”
 Ever since Sara has sewn, adding to her own clothing and fixing her friends’ and relatives’ clothes, skills that later were integrated in her artworks.

 At the age of twelve, she drew self-portraits, and of her family while they were: eating, sleeping, watching tv etc. At the age of sixteen she applied for a paid internship in film making for the City of Richmond, California.
 Where she learned about film production and made a film documentary with her film crew of two others.
 The documentary highlighted the “Untold Stories” of resilience from women that contributed to the war efforts in the shipyards of Richmond CA. during WWII.
 The film was exhibited at the Richmond Museum of History.
 Sara then was recognized with various awards, “I knew it was important to highlight all these stories and share it with the world.
 I became inspired to continue with documenting stories that capture resilience from all kinds of people across the World and share how they live/culture.”